Axhutoxh/javascript/study/README.md

   Google chrome’s JavaScript V8 engine: Firstly, raw JavaScript file goes into the Parser.

-  1. Parser: It checks for syntax and semantics.
+  1. <b>Parser</b: It checks for syntax and semantics.
 Parser is nothing but a lexical analysis that results into the breaking of code into tokens in order to understand their meanings and these tokens gets converted into Abstract Syntax Tree(AST).
   2. Abstract Syntax tree: It is a hierarchical tree like structure of program representation which allows interpreter to understand the program.
 This AST is initially goes to the Interpreter.
   3. Interpreter: It lets the AST to get converted into Byte code.
 In V8 engine, this process is known as Ignition but when some code gets repeated again and again.
   4. Profiler: It will check for the repeating code that can be optimized.
 As soon as, it gets the repeating code, it basically moves the code into compiler.